Energy and Bills

 Charitable trusts like you to show that you have received debt advice before you apply.
 Debt advice can help you manage your debts and increase your chances of making a successful application.

-Energy Advice and Support
+Energy advice and support

 Citizens Advice offer a full energy assessment including:

-• looking at tariffs,
+- looking at tariffs,

-• energy discounts,
+- energy discounts,

-• assisting with energy billing/account issues,
+- assisting with energy billing/account issues,

-• energy efficiency advice,
+- energy efficiency advice,

-• liaising with RSL landlords with property issues; and
+- liaising with RSL landlords with property issues; and

-• signposting for energy efficiency improvements.
+- signposting for energy efficiency improvements.

 LEAP offers a free energy advice service.

 Devon Communities Together is able to provide support to individuals who are struggling with fuel bills and heating their homes this winter.
+Their energy outreach project runs from 1 September 2023 - 31 March 2025.

-Government Assistance
+Government assistance

 The Cold Weather Payment is intended to help you pay for extra heating costs when it's very cold.
 You'll get a payment each time the temperature drops below a specific temperature for a set period.

-Other Help for Bills
+Other assistance for bills

 South West Water have schemes to help some people with their water bills.
 To apply, you must be receiving benefits and need to use a lot of water for either medical reasons or because your household has a number of school-age children.